wangxb96/EODE/README.md

     - opts.k = 3; % number of k in K-nearest neighbor
     - opts.N = 100; % number of solutions
     - opts.T = 50; % maximum number of iterations

+To reproduce our experiments, you can run **EODE.m** ten times and take the average of the results.
 ### 2. Data Partition
 - DataPartition.m (This file is used to divide the raw data in a 8:2 ratio)
 ### 3. Feature Selection Phase